argosopentech/argos-train/README.md

 }
 ```

-`MODEL_README.md` is a Markdown document that will be packaged with your model
+`MODEL_README.md` is a Markdown document that will be packaged with your model.

 ## Package for Argos Translate
 ```